 Ten years separated my acute grieving seasons.
 This time, I chose to live in the ashes; I quit my corporate job and traveled the world solo, tending to my grief.
 And, in the end, I unearthed the tender places where my neglected grief resided.

 You are reading my intertwined grief journey and soon you will be able to hold it in the form of a memoir.
-I hope the stories and the strategies for greeting your grief that are found in these posts (and in the future pages of the book) will help you to transcend through and with your grief.
+I hope the stories and the strategies for greeting your grief shared here (and in the future pages of my book) will help you to transcend through and with your grief.

 Accepting loss as an inevitable part of life isn’t easy, but once you do, you can greet grief as an indispensable stepping stone on your life’s path.